sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 System health monitor is intended to monitor both critical services/processes and peripheral device status and leverage system log, system status LED to and CLI command output to indicate the system status.

-In current SONiC implementation, monit service can monitor the file system as well as customized check script status, system health monitor can rely on Monit service to monit these items.
-There are also a set of daemons(psud, thermaltcld, etc.) inside PMON collecting the peripheral devices status.
+In current SONiC implementation, Monit service can monitor the file system as well as customized script status, system health monitor can rely on Monit service to monitor these items.
+There are also a set of daemons such as psud, thermaltcld inside PMON to collect the peripheral devices status.

-System health monitor needs to monitor the critical service/processes status and reuse the result of Monit service/PMON daemons to summary the current status and decide the color of the system health LED.
+System health monitor needs to monitor the critical service/processes status and borrow the result of Monit service/PMON daemons to summarize the current status and decide the color of the system health LED.

 ### 1.1 Monitor critical services/processes

 #### 1.1.1 Monitor critical services

-1. Read FEATURE table in CONFIG_DB, any feature with state "enabled" or "always_enabled" is expected to run in the system
+1. Read FEATURE table in CONFIG_DB, any service whose "STATE" field was configured with "enabled" or "always_enabled" is expected to run in the system
 2. Get running services via docker tool (Use python docker library to get running containers)
 3. Compare result of #1 and result of #2, any difference will be considered as fault condition

 #### 1.1.2 Monitor critical processes

-1. Read FEATURE table in CONFIG_DB, any feature with state "enabled" or "always_enabled" is expected to run in the system
+1. Read FEATURE table in CONFIG_DB, any service whose "STATE" field was configured with "enabled" or "always_enabled" is expected to run in the system
-2. Get critical process list for each running service by reading file /etc/supervisor/critical_processes (Use `docker inspect <container_name> --format "{{.GraphDriver.Data.MergedDir}}"` to get base director for a container)
+2. Get critical processes of each running service by reading file /etc/supervisor/critical_processes (Use `docker inspect <container_name> --format "{{.GraphDriver.Data.MergedDir}}"` to get base director for a container)
 3. For each container, use "supervisorctl status" to get its critical process status, any critical process is not in "RUNNING" status will be considered as fault condition.

 ### 1.2 Services under Monit monitoring